kiefferdy/lbyarch-mp2/README.md

 # Runtime Comparison

+In this project, we compared the execution times of a C program and its equivalent Assembly implementation in both Debug and Release modes using Visual Studio.
+The purpose was to analyze the performance differences between the two programming languages and the impact of compiler optimizations.
+The execution times below were obtained by running each kernel implementation 30 times and then averaging the results.

 ## Debug Mode

 In Debug mode, the Assembly kernel version of the code consistently outperformed the C version by a significant margin.
 On average, the Assembly code ran approximately three times faster than the C code across different input sizes (2^20, 2^24, and 2^30).